 5. Real-Time Predictive Systems

-🕒 These AI tools analyze ongoing games and update predictions live.
-While impressive, many of them are built for live betting only.
+These tools analyze ongoing matches and update predictions live.
+Impressive in scope — but mostly built for in-play betting markets.

-Cons: Less useful for pre-match bettors, high latency risks
+• Cons: Less relevant for pre-match bettors, high latency risks, requires constant monitoring

 AI Model Comparison Summary